 - Anguish over disfigurement, amputation, or paralysis

 When you file a claim or lawsuit for financial recovery or “compensatory damages,” the injuring party may be compelled or ordered to pay the injured person for both their physical injuries and their emotional harm.

 To successfully win a monetary recovery for pain and suffering, the injured person’s psychological distress must be severe, debilitating, and render a person unable to carry on as they did before the injury.

 It’s vitally important that when you visit a doctor for your injury, you should also share your troubling psychological symptoms.
 Ideally, you should seek specialized psychiatric or psychological care.
 These types of doctors can better evaluate and diagnose your post-injury emotional problems.
 Of course, it’s not nearly enough to tell an insurance company or judge that you’re upset about your accident, and the more evidence you can produce of your emotional distress, the stronger such a claim will be.
 Because emotional wounds are invisible, it’s critical that your issues are medically documented if you hope to win any monetary settlement separate from your physical recovery.

 Shreveport Attorney for Emotional Distress Damages

 The Greenwald Law Firm has represented hundreds of injured people throughout Louisiana and has won settlements for both physical and emotional injuries caused by another.
-Greenwald earned a reputation for helping good people who’ve unfairly endured injuries.
-As experienced, skilled negotiators and litigators, they’ll fight aggressively for the just recovery you deserve.
+Attorney Joseph Greenwald earned a reputation for helping good people who’ve unfairly endured injuries.
+As an experienced, skilled negotiator and litigator, he’ll fight aggressively for the just recovery you deserve.

-If you have questions about your case or why you should hire a personal injury lawyer for your case, call Greenwald Law Firm at 318-313-0094, or request a free consultation at their conveniently located Shreveport office!
+If you have questions about your case or why you should hire a personal injury lawyer for your case, call the Shreveport personal injury attorneys at Greenwald Law Firm at 318-313-0094, or request a free consultation at their conveniently located Shreveport office!